thrasher-corp/gocryptotrader/tools/README.md

 ## Current Features

-This folder contains an assortment of tools
+This folder contains an assortment of tools.

 + Configuration
 + Documentation creation